For students interested in honoring God through music, there is no better place to train than the Conservatory of Music

-Part of what makes the Conser-vatory distinctive is our professors, each holding a terminal degree.
+Part of what makes the Conservatory distinctive is our professors, each holding a terminal degree.
 Fifty-four part-time faculty range from members of the Chicago Symphony and Lyric Opera to active music professionals in churches, schools, music business, recording, and much more.
-Each day you’ll find students sitting with them and gaining insight into how to play more fluently and beautifully.
-The student-professor relationship is the essence of a Wheaton education—it’s through regular interaction with professors that education occurs at its deepestroots.
-Real growth occurs in lecturehalls and in practice rooms (and we have 40 of them).
+Each day you’ll find students sitting with professors, gaining insight into how to play more fluently and beautifully.
+This relationship is the essence of a Wheaton education, and it’s in this regular interaction with professors that education occurs at its deepest roots.

-In the Conservatory of Music at Wheaton College, there is a rhythm to our endeavors.
-Together we create.
-Through practice sessions we focus and strive to reach higher.
-And we perform.
+Whether in lecture halls or our 40 practice rooms, there is a rhythm to our endeavors.
+Together we create, and we perform.
 We perform for audiences of thousands.
 We perform music for each other.
 We perform for the simple joy of it.
 But we do each—and this is crucial—because we’re drawn by our faith.
 We are men and women from across the United States and around the world who experience Christ’s kingdom on Saturday nights in the auditorium the same way we do on Tuesday afternoons in practice rooms, brought together for a singular reason: to radically follow Christ through music.

 Following Christ is a creative work.
 It requires all of our talent and imagination.
 You see, if we are called to reflect the image of a creative God, we are called to be creators ourselves.
 So we hold events like Wheaton Creation to live this out.
 Combining visual art, spoken word, and music, Wheaton Creation allows the breadth of musicians, painters, playwrights, and poets here to explore the creation story of Genesis and the continuing act of creation in our lives.

 It’s work to hone our talents and ensure that our performances reflect the excellence of our Creator.
 You’ll find McAlister Hall, which houses the Conservatory’s practice rooms, classrooms, and studio and rehearsal space, is an active place.
 Making music at Wheaton involves purpose and drive.
 Students at our Conservatory gain top musical training at an internationally recognized music school—training that opens doors to excellent graduate schools, studio or ensemble work, composing, or teaching opportunities.